Rodriguez scores 3 TDs, Kentucky routs South Carolina 41-18

 THE TAKEAWAY

 South Carolina: A costly holding penalty as they drove to the Kentucky 9 on the opening possession set the Gamecocks back before they missed the field goal.
-Turnovers followed along with their failure to slow the Wildcats, digging a deep hole they couldn’t climb from and likely ended their season.
+Turnovers followed along with their failure to slow the Wildcats, digging a deep hole they couldn’t climb from and likely ended their season despite rushing for 297 yards.

+“They got us a couple times on the run and in play-action passes,” Bobo said.
+“We had them at some third downs there in the first half.
+Just didn’t have enough tonight, but again, I appreciate our kids fighting in the second half.”

 Kentucky: Needing a lift after consecutive thumpings by top-ranked Alabama and No. 6 Florida, the Wildcats quickly imposed their will on the Gamecocks.
 That built a big cushion and more importantly, they added to it for a change after struggling with complete games.
 Impressive considering they played without 17 players, including five starters.
 They now wait to see if they’ll continue playing December football.